lenibnob/Komuni-Job/README.md

 To run virtual environment on cmd, just type "[filename]\Scripts\activate.bat". <br>
 Or you can use the env.bat.

-Install required dependencies with "pip instal -r requirements.txt" <br>
+Install required dependencies with "pip install -r requirements.txt" <br>

 Usage env.bat:
 * env [venv folder name]